[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 translation of the closest occupation relating to our name would be a

-church worker.
-The definite article 'der' in the name eventually was
+The definite article 'der' in the name eventually was dropped, and the name

-dropped, and the name became Adam Kirchner.
-At some point in history the 'i'
+became Adam Kirchner.
+At some point in history the 'i' was changed to an 'e'

-was changed to an 'e' and our name became Kerchner.
-The most common theory is
+and our surname became simply Kerchner.
+The most common theory is that our

-were many of the early immigrants who came to Pennsylvania, religious people.
+many of the early immigrants who came to Pennsylvania, religious people.

 You will find several elders, deacons, and trustees of churches among our